arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
-      It's also no secret that people don't always get our best ideas during the confines of the 8 hour workday.
-We built Brightidea skills for [Alexa](https://www.amazon.com/Brightidea-Inc-Home/dp/B07HRKJ62J) and [Google Assistant](https://assistant.google.com/services/a/uid/0000009d03d1b1cd?hl=en-US) in order to make capturing ideas on-the-go or off-hours possible in seconds via voice integrations.
+      It's also no secret that people don't always get our best ideas during the confines of the 8-hour workday.
+We built Brightidea skills for [Alexa](https://www.amazon.com/Brightidea-Inc-Home/dp/B07HRKJ62J) and [Google Assistant](https://assistant.google.com/services/a/uid/0000009d03d1b1cd?hl=en-US) to make capturing ideas on the go or off-hours possible in seconds via voice integrations.
 Entirely hands-free, Brightidea serves as your external brain securely saving ideas to your inbox to manage when your schedule permits.

       Prefer to capture your idea by email?
 We also built email submission flows, known as Magic Inbox, to collect ideas at a single, easy-to-remember inbox: *my@brightidea.com*.
 This amazingly simple UX supports extensive company detection, IP & data protection, idea routing, and even new user registration flows.
 While there is major complexity hidden behind the scenes, all a user needs to remember is "My Brightidea."